openedx/frontend-component-footer/README.rst

 |semantic-release|

-frontend-component-footer is a library containing a site footer component for use when building edX frontend applications.
+frontend-component-footer is a library containing a site footer component for use when building Open edX frontend applications.

-At this time, this component is hard-coded to match the legacy LMS site footer, including all of its links.
-As implemented, this component should probably be called the ``frontend-component-lms-footer``.

 Usage
 -----